katsaii/catspeak-lang/CONTRIBUTING.md

 ## Contributing Guidelines

+### IMPORTANT

+**DO NOT OPEN THE PROJECT IN A NON-LTS VERSION OF GAMEMAKER.
+IF YOU MAKE A PR** **WHICH CHANGES THE IDE VERSION, IT WILL BE DECLINED.**

+If you want to test the project on another version, call either the `./copy-project.bat` or `./copy-project.sh` command.
+This will duplicate the `src-lts` directory onto the `./bin` folder, allowing you to make destructive changes to the source code without the GameMaker IDE freaking out and modifying all of the project `.yy` and `.yyp` files.

 ### Issues

 If you notice a problem with Catspeak, feel free to create an issue using the